HwWobbe/WipHww/README.md

   * expand this activity into a file specifically for Mukesh

 # 2023-08/TmoTn:
+* add a public record for Richard's Address
+  * build a Private data extension for Hwo's record of Am I on the List
+    * review the eOn APP
 * Minimal Test Case for a PR or just a simple Git pull of two files
   * create another folder for the 2022 information
     * test the "Code" control more deeply